ShawBC/EY_Challenge/Sample Notebooks/README.md

 ### Supplemetary Notebooks

-These notebooks explainthe extraction of Setinel-2 data, and Landsat data from the Microsoft Planetary Computer catalog.
+These notebooks explain the extraction of Setinel-2 data, and Landsat data from the Microsoft Planetary Computer catalog.

 ## Tips and Tricks